island-is/handbook/docs/api-design-guide/implementation/errors.md

 within the a XML-RPC API response.

 ### Fault element
-This element should be structured with two members named `code` and `message`.
-The `code` value should include a 32 bit integer value and the `message` should contain a text string describing what went wrong.
+This element should include the two member elements named `code` and `message`.
+ - `code` should include a 32 bit integer *fault code* value and the
+ -  `message` should contain a text string describing what went wrong.

 ### XML-RPC fault codes
 [XML-RPC] protocol doesn't standardize fault codes(error codes) but the